Boarding your dog – Your options

 As a traditional choice, each Australian state has some great boarding kennel options but it is important to note, some kennels are better than others.
 To determine a dog boarding kennel (and detect a bad one).

-- Ask to inspect the premiss ahead of time, most good kennels should allow this.
+• Ask to inspect the premises ahead of time.
+Most good kennels should allow this.
 If not, you have to ask yourself why?!
-If you do ge a chance to inspect, pay close attention to cleanliness and overall setup including indoor and outdoor areas.
+If you do get a chance to inspect, pay close attention to cleanliness and overall setup including indoor and outdoor areas.

-- Consider your dog – whilst marketed as a one size fits all, boarding kennels are not suitable for highly anxious dogs.
+• Consider your dog – whilst marketed as a one size fits all, boarding kennels are not suitable for highly anxious dogs.
 If this is your pet, please consider another option.
+Similarly, if your dog is crate trained your options a greater.

 As a Victorian Dog Trainer, I would recommend Rothwell Run and Homestead Pet Retreat.